-The ITU Futurecasters Summit is built around the global success of the FerMUN Model UN programme led by the Lycée International Ferney Voltaire, France.
-One of the very first fully bilingual Model UN programmes in the world, FerMUN now regularly welcomes around students and teachers from over 25 countries worldwide.
+The Summit is built around the global success of the FerMUN Model UN led by the Lycée International Ferney Voltaire.
+One of the very first fully bilingual Model UN programmes in the world, FerMUN now regularly welcomes students and teachers from over 25 countries worldwide.